MaciekTalaska/PatriciaSQL/README.md

 **Note**: for demoing purposes data from [PostgreSQL Exercises](https://pgexercises.com/) is used

-**Note**: in case of connectivity problems - try removing configuration file that stores information of the last database connection used (`_patricia_connection.dat`).
+**Note**: in case of connectivity problems - try removing/editing configuration file that stores information of the last database connection used (`_patricia_connection.json`).
 If this does not work - please report a bug.
 Thanks!

 Usage:
 ------